tuklu/neZha-SDDM-Theme/README.md

 # neZha — SDDM Theme

-A layered, minimal lockscreen aesthetic for SDDM with real-time clock, WiFi signal, battery, and keyboard layout indicators.
+A layered, minimal lockscreen aesthetic for SDDM with real-time clock, WiFi signal, battery, and keyboard layout indicators, designed to pair with the [neZha-Hyprlock-Theme Theme](https://github.com/tuklu/neZha-Hyprlock-Theme).

 ---